Making friends as an adult is difficult. Making Finnish friends as an adult seems even more difficult. But why?

-Tip #1: Go even if it’s a Finnish speaking group and you don’t understand anything!
+Tip: Attend an event or hobby even if it’s a Finnish speaking group and you don’t understand anything.
 Your goal is to meet that one Finnish person who clicks with you, right?
 It only takes one person who knows English, is interested in the same topics as you and is open to the idea of having a new friend.
-That person could be in that Finnish-speaking group!
+That person could be in that Finnish-speaking group.

 The second best place is work or school.
 You have plenty of people nearby but are unaware of their interests and life situation.

 Let’s dive into the school world.
 Bear in mind that making a Finnish friend takes time.
-I bet nobody has ever found a Finnish friend in the first lecture of a course.
+Here are my helpful tips for school:

-Tip #2: Finns tend to keep same places in a classroom.
-Spot an interesting looking person and sit close by (not next if the class isn’t full!).
+Tip #1: Finns tend to keep same places in a classroom.
+Spot an interesting looking person and sit close by.
 Stick to finding that same person as the course continues and slowly make a connection.

-Tip #3: If you are great on the subject, don’t hide it.
+Tip #2: If you are great on the subject, don’t hide it.
 See if somebody is struggling and ask if they would like to do exercises together.
-Suggest a public location and easy time, such as after the class.
+Suggest a public location and easy time, such as meeting in the school cafe after the class.

 At work, you might feel lonely in the beginning.
 It’s Finnish politeness giving you time to settle in.
 Your colleges know that you have a lot to learn, so the Finnish logic is to give you space.